All Episodes

 But the enemy is still capable of global operations.

-So the ABC News Network, in addition to CNN, they all did, uh, sent a reporter out there to find out if Bush was lying.
+So the ABC News Network, in addition to CNN, they all did, sent a reporter out there to find out if Bush was lying.

-And the reporter, in this case, Brian Ross finds out why it's true.
+And the reporter, in this case, Brian Ross, finds out why, it's true.

-What Bush said is actually true, which of course is not news.
+What Bush said is actually true.

 It'd be more news if something Bill Clinton said was true.

-So then after the report, ABC goes to find Richard Clark, uh, late of the 9-11 Commission hearing fiasco.
+So then after the report, ABC goes to find Richard Clark, late of the 9-11 Commission hearing fiasco.

 Here's that whole bite.